Andy Poe

 Fernando Kelley Poe Jr. (May 4, 1943 – May 20, 1995), professionally known as Andy Poe, was a Filipino actor.
 He was a brother of Philippine action movie king Fernando Poe Jr.

 Early life and career

 He was born Fernando Kelley Poe Jr. on May 4, 1943, son of Filipino actor Fernando Poe Sr. and Irish American mestiza wife Elizabeth "Bessie" Kelley.
-He siblings were Elizabeth ("Liza"), Genevieve, Evangeline, Ronald Allan ("Ronnie") and Freddie; and half-brother of Conrad Poe.
+His siblings were Elizabeth ("Liza"), Genevieve, Evangeline, Ronald Allan ("Ronnie") and Freddie; and half-brother of Conrad Poe.

 Poe studied at the San Beda College in Mendiola, Manila from his elementary years up to his sophomore high school years.
 He transferred to the José Rizal College for junior and senior high school.
 He enrolled at the University of the Philippines to study architecture.
 After college, he pursued a career in the movies like his older brother Ronnie.
 Because his name was used by Ronnie professionally ("Fernando Poe Jr."), he opted to use his nickname "Andy" as his professional name.